Water and Wetlands

 On behalf of Friends of Gadsden Creek, we are challenging DHEC’s authorization to fill and destroy one of the last tidal creeks on the Charleston peninsula for a mixed-use development.

-In response, on October 1, 2021, we filed a request for a contested case in the Administrative Law Court to challenge this improper and unlawful critical area permit and the accompanying certifications on behalf of the grassroots organization Friends of Gadsden Creek.
+• In response, on October 1, 2021, SCELP filed a request for a contested case in the Administrative Law Court to challenge this improper and unlawful critical area permit and the accompanying certifications on behalf of the grassroots organization Friends of Gadsden Creek.

-A contested case hearing was held in June of 2022 in Administrative Law Court in Columbia.
-Judge Anderson ruled on Monday, December 5, 2022 to uphold a permit issued to WestEdge Foundation, allowing it to proceed with filling and building over Gadsden Creek, a 3.925-acre tidal creek – one of the last remaining on the Charleston peninsula.
+• A contested case hearing was held in June of 2022.
+Judge Anderson ruled on Monday, December 5, 2022 to uphold the permit.

-On Tuesday, January 3, 2023, Friends of Gadsden Creek appealed the ALC decision on DHEC's permit to WestEdge.
+• On Tuesday, January 3, 2023, Friends of Gadsden Creek appealed the ALC decision on DHEC's permit to WestEdge.
+The parties in the case agreed on a joint motion to transfer the case to the South Carolina Supreme Court to expedite a decision.

-Unfortunately, on October 9, 2024, the South Carolina Supreme Court affirmed the Administrative Law Court’s decision on Gadsden Creek and its wetlands, giving the WestEdge Foundation a pathway to proceed with destroying and paving over Gadsden Creek to make way for more commercial development in the area.
+• Unfortunately, on October 9, 2024, the Supreme Court affirmed the Administrative Law Court’s decision on Gadsden Creek and its wetlands, giving the WestEdge Foundation a pathway to proceed with destroying and paving over Gadsden Creek to make way for more commercial development in the area.

 The Legal Issue